Building a WIDA Assessment

 Educator involvement varies from test to test and year to year.
 These are some of the key activities that educators, from state-level administrators to classroom teachers, participate in to help WIDA make the tests and teaching tools students and teachers around the world rely on.

-For the duration of the COVID-19 pandemic, all events are virtual and participation is by invitation only.
+For the rest of 2021, all events are virtual and participation is by invitation only.

 - Theme generation